sourcegraph/about/content/blogposts/2024/cody-vscode-1-2-0-release.md

 A big thank you to [Deepak Kumar](https://github.com/deepak2431) for contributing to these changes!

+## Chat: Removal of slash commands in chat

+We have removed slash commands from the chat interface; however, they are still executable from the Cody sidebar, command palette, and context menu.

+This also means that typing '/' in chat no longer displays a list of commands.

+When executing a default command, you can see the underlying prompt instead of the command name.
+This enhancement offers improved visibility by allowing you to discern the underlying prompt when executing a default command.
+This increased visibility enables you to adjust the prompt using the new editing process.

 ## Chat: Redesigned chat editing

 We’ve updated the chat interface to make it easier to edit chat messages or start a new chat quickly: